-Greenheart Group Limited is a Hong Kong listed company (Stock Code: 94) engaged in log harvesting, timber processing, marketing, sales and trading of logs and timber products, provision of forest management services and shipping services.
+Greenheart Group Limited is a Hong Kong listed company (Stock Code: 94) engaged in log harvesting, timber processing, marketing, sales and trading of logs and timber products, provision of forest management services and managing harvest right of concession.
 Headquartered in Hong Kong, the Group currently owns softwood plantations in New Zealand and certified hardwood concessions in Suriname, South America.